scteisbe/sctemobile/README.md

 `ionic upload`

-Then use https://apps.ionic.io/app/4d6169d2/deploy to set version compatibility and make it the active deploy.
+Then use https://apps.ionic.io/app/4d6169d2/deploy to set version compatibility and make it the active deploy. `ionic upload` also regenerates the splashscreen and icon images.
+To avoid checking those into source control again, you can use Git to discard those changes before you commit whatever real changes you've made.

 Note that this (Ionic Deploy) only works if you are just changing JS, CSS, or HTML.
 Updates involving the Cordova plugins require that a new binary be uploaded to Google Play Store (.apk) or the App Store (.ipa).